agatakolohe/Portfolio/README.md

 ### Open Locally

 * Click on the link to my repository: [My Repository](https://github.com/agatakolohe/portfolio)
 * Click on the green "Code" button and copy the repository URL.
-Open your terminal and use command: git clone https://github.com/agatakolohe/portfolio is the directory you would like to have a clone of this repository.
+Open your terminal and use command: git clone https://github.com/agatakolohe/portfolio in to the directory you would like to have a clone of this repository.
 * Open in text editor to view code and make changes.

 ## Known Bugs